Vasean Allette

-Vasean Allette (born April 28, 2004) is a Canadian college basketball player for the UTSA Roadrunners.
-Allette previously played for the TCU Horned Frogs and the Old Dominion Monarchs.
+Vasean Allette (born April 28, 2004) is a Canadian college basketball player for the LIU Sharks of the Northeast Conference.
+He previously played for the Old Dominion Monarchs and TCU Horned Frogs.

 College career

 Allette played for Old Dominion University from 2023 until he was dismissed in 2024.
 After his dismissal, Allette transferred to Texas Christian University for the 2024–25 season.

 National team career

 Allette won third place with the Canadian national team at the 2022 FIBA Under-18 Americas Championship.